-Examples of Syndicated studies we have run include:
+Examples of Syndicated research studies we have run include:

-- The Broker Market report [2011, 2013] An analysis of the structure and number of UK primary brokers.
+- The Broker Market Report – An analysis of the structure and number of UK primary brokers.

-- PR Benchmarking among financial services press .
+- PR Benchmarking – A survey of the financial services press.

-- Mid corporate Insurance Buyers [1996-2006] tracking survey of 500 CFOs in firms of £1m-50m t/o businesses covering insurance purchasing, risk management, penetration, trends and needs.
+- Mid Corporate Insurance Buyers – A tracking survey of 500 CFOs in firms of £1m-50m t/o businesses covering insurance purchasing, risk management, penetration, trends and needs.

-- Large corporate Insurance Buyers [1996-2006], 250 CFOs/FDs/Risk Managers attitudes towards General Insurance and Risk Management in UK.
+- Large Corporate Insurance Buyers – A study of 250 CFOs/FDs/Risk Managers and their attitudes towards general insurance and risk management in UK.

-- Euro-corporate Insurance Buyers European Mid & Large Corporates Attitudes to General Insurers among 500 CFOs in major markets of France, Germany, Spain, Italy, Belgium and Netherlands.
+- European Mid and Large Corporates Attitudes to General Insurers – Research among 500 CFOs in major markets of France, Germany, Spain, Italy, Belgium and Netherlands.

 Our experience in running syndicated projects is unrivalled: